Posted: 06/23/2022 | BY: Conten Writer

 Cushing’s disease causes your dog’s glands to produce too much of the hormone cortisol.
-Contact your veterinarian if your Beagle experiences thinning of skin, frequent urination or hair loss as these are common symptoms of the disease.
+Contact your veterinarian if your Beagle experiences thinning of skin, frequent urination, or hair loss as these are common symptoms of the disease.

 Cancer, most commonly lymphoma, is another health issue that Beagles may encounter.
-Regular check-ups with the veterinarian are the best way to try and catch this disease early, so that treatment can be started at the optimum time.
+Regular check-ups with the veterinarian are the best way to try and catch this disease early so that treatment can be started at the optimum time.

-Warts, lumps and growths, such as fatty deposits known as lipomas, can occur for a variety of reasons.
+Warts, lumps, and growths, such as fatty deposits known as lipomas, can occur for a variety of reasons.
 Feel for unusual bumps during your weekly grooming session with your Beagle, and consult your veterinarian if you find any abnormalities.

 Diabetes causes your dog’s sugar levels to become too high.
 Symptoms are increased appetite, unexplained weight loss, tiredness and excessive thirst, and treatment could include changes to your dog’s diet or insulin injections.

 Insect or animal bites, tiredness or old age could cause your animal to limp.
-If your dog is moving slower or putting less pressure on a hind leg then consult your veterinarian for advice.
+If your beagle is moving slower or putting less pressure on a hind leg then consult your veterinarian for advice.